-At Lindus Construction, we’re a fan of natural light for a multitude of reasons such as lower energy bills (up to 40% of your home’s energy use comes from artificial lighting), boosting mood & energy and its ability to make everything look better.
-With the weather turning colder and the days getting shorter, we thought we’d offer some ways to increase the natural light in your home.
+At Lindus Construction, we’re fans of natural light in homes for a multitude of reasons such as lower energy bills (up to 40% of your home’s energy use comes from artificial lighting), boosting mood & energy and its ability to make everything look better.
+With the weather turning colder and the days getting shorter, we thought we’d offer some ways to increase natural light in your home.

-Skylights: They come in a variety of sizes including square, triangle, oval, etc. They are a great way to evenly distribute natural light, eliminate direct sunlight & hot spots and add aesthetic appeal to your home.
+They come in a variety of sizes including square, triangle, oval, and more which means getting natural light from windows doesn’t have to compromise your aesthetic choices.
+They are a great way to evenly distribute natural light, eliminate direct sunlight & hot spots and add aesthetic appeal to your home.
 The federal government is currently offering tax credits of up to 30% on skylight windows.
 Companies such as VELUX even offer battery powered skylights that have rain sensors that automatically close the unit upon detection of rain.

-Windows: No one enjoys cleaning windows, but a little Windex can go a long way to brighten up a room!
+No one enjoys cleaning windows, but a little Windex can go a long way to brighten up a room and increase natural light!
 Shear window treatments are better at allowing sunlight to filter through than opaque ones.

-Sun Tunnels: Located on your roof, they are optically engineered to capture light through a high impact dome on the roof.
+Located on your roof, this type of window installation is optically engineered to capture light through a high impact dome on the roof.
 Light rays travel through a highly reflective tunnel, transmitting a pure natural light with no color shift.
 The diffuser assembly at the ceiling distributes natural light evenly into the room while limiting bright spots and glare.